tobbee/mpdgen/README.md

 In this repo, Go code to represent DASH-MPD is first auto-generated, and then modified so that it can be used in an efficient way.

+The latest version is 6'th edition draft from January 2025.

+Before that, there was 5'th edition Amd.
+1

 The XML Schema for MPEG DASH MPD is the 5'th edition fetched from the [DASHSchema repo](https://github.com/MPEGGroup/DASHSchema) as commit `993cb92`.